DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### What are Flashloans?

-- [ ]  A loan from TradFi usually has low interest rates.
+- [ ]  A loan from TradFi usually has low interest rates
-- [ ]  It is a zero interest loan that can be borrowed by using collateral that is worth twice the amount of the loan.
+- [ ]  It is a zero interest loan that can be borrowed by using collateral that is worth twice the amount of the loan
-- [x]  Flashloans are loans that can be borrowed and repaid instantaneously, without the need for collateral, by using smart contracts with certain conditions.
+- [x]  Flashloans are loans that can be borrowed and repaid instantaneously, without the need for collateral, by using smart contracts with certain conditions
-- [ ]  Flashloans are an alternate name of an ordinary loan in DeFi's.
+- [ ]  Flashloans are an alternate name of an ordinary loan in DeFi's

 Hint: NoHint

-Explanation: Flashloans are loans that can be borrowed and repaid instantaneously, without the need for collateral, by using smart contracts with certain conditions.
+Explanation: Flashloans are a unique type of loan that can be borrowed and repaid instantaneously, without the need for collateral, by using smart contracts.
+This type of loan is not available in traditional finance, which makes it a great option for those who need quick access to funding.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### Which of the following offers Flashloans?
+##### Which of the following protocols offers Flashloans?

 - [ ]  Bank of America
 - [x]  Aave
-- [x]  Uniswap
+- [ ]  Binance
 - [ ]  Opensea

-Hint: NoHint
+Hint: Flashloans

 Explanation: Aave and Uniswap offers Flashloans.